Deploy to Cloud Foundry

 […]

 Copy and open this URL in your web browser.
-It's the URL of your approuter application.
+It's the URL of your App Router application.

-Inspect Deployed Apps in BTP Cockpit
+Inspect Apps in BTP Cockpit

 Visit the "Applications" section in your SAP BTP cockpit to see the deployed apps: